 Proven ability to cover the different health systems promises INCAREHEART suppliers’ easy entry into other EU markets and beyond, a very strong contribution to overcoming fragmentation of demand and fostering the global market.

-The project has started in February 2021, OMCs are scheduled for June 2021, and procurement is envisaged before Christmas 2021.
+The project has started in February 2021, OMCs started in June 2021, and procurement is envisaged before Christmas 2021.

 Competitive development in phases